 Luckily, with a few simple precautions you may greatly reduce the chances of water damaging your home.
-But should water damage occur, The Hartford is here to help you mitigate and repair damages with our expert claims representatives and added services.

 We often forget just how much high-pressure water is flowing through our homes for use in cooking, cleaning and sanitation.
 Just one compromised conduit could result in heavy damages.
 That’s why it’s essential to make sure that your home is as safe as possible from water damage and that you know what to do if an accident occurs.
 With just a few routine checks, you could help prevent catastrophe.